bytechefhq/bytechef/README.md

 # Workflows

-Integri Atlas workflows are authored in YAML, a JSON superset.
+Bytechef Atlas workflows are authored in YAML, a JSON superset.

 Here is an example of a basic workflow definition.